- 11–11.8 in

 Western Scrub-Jays are great to watch because they’re so animated.
 They move about in bold hops and lunges, looking around with sharp turns of the head.
 Often found in flocks during winter, these birds are vocal and playful.
 During the breeding season they staunchly defend territories from other scrub-jays by flying at them, calling, and occasionally pecking or grappling.
 Pairs stay together throughout the year.

-Western Scrub-Jays are common, but populations appear to have experienced a small decline between 1966 and 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 2 million with 75 percent occurring in the U.S., and 25 percent in Mexico.
+Western Scrub-Jays are common, but populations appear to have experienced a small decline between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 2 million with 75% occurring in the U.S., and 25% in Mexico.
 They are a U.S.-Canada Stewardship species and rate a 9 out of 20 on the Continental Concern score.
-They are not on the 2012 Watch List.
+The species is not on the 2014 State of the Birds Watch List..
 The isolated subspecies found only in the Eagle Mountains of southeastern California is potentially vulnerable to disturbance, and is listed as a species of special concern in California.